bpi/bhq_translation/README.md

 ####Step 4
 When the previous step has been completed please contact us when you are ready to start stimulus planning and generation for this exercise:
 *  aud_chatter (In the Know).

+####Fine Tuning (aud_sound_discrimination)
+We are not offering customization of sounds for this exercises due to complexity of choosing and processing the correct stimuli.
+However, we do offer customization of the text for the response labels.
+We also offer the option to omit certain sounds pairs if they do not work in your language.
+More information is [here] (tua.md):

 ## Beta exercises  - do not translate
 *  categorization (Categorization)